MacGarbacz/titanic-survival-roche/README.md

 Breakdown by attribute:

-* `PassengerId' - Used as an index only.
+* `PassengerId` - Used as an index only.
 Not used in the final DataFrame.

 * `Survived` - Used as the target variable during training.